The Standalone Report Designer supports trdp, trbp, trdx file formats that contain report and report book definitions serialized in XML.

 Select Open with... option.

 Choose a zip manager.
-For example you can use the free 7-Zip application.
+For example, the free 7-Zip application.

 Introduced in release